bluesky/tiled/docs/source/tutorials/serving-files.md

 Readers for.
 It watches the directory for additions, removals, and changes to the file.

-In a Python interpreter, connect, with the Python client.
+In a Python interpreter, connect with the Python client.

 ```python
 from tiled.client.catalog import Catalog